 Pelvic floor rehabilitation or re-education is serious.
 It is a big part of the treatment against effort, urge, or mixt incontinence.

-Why rehabilitating your pelvic floor?
+Why should I rehabilitate my pelvic floor?

-The pelvic floor is a gathering of muscles which is located in the pelvis from the front to the back.
+The pelvic floor is a group of muscles which is located in the pelvis from the front to the back.
 More simply, it can be compared to a hammock that surrounds and supports our organs.
 Consequently, it can sometimes be challenged, especially when giving birth, or doing sport that can weaken it.

 The case of Johanna, 27 years old, makes us be conscious that prevention is better than cure.
 Born in a family in which many women had pelvic floor surgery; Johanna should have trained her pelvic floor before pregnancy.
 She could have avoided few inconveniences which we all would like to avoid after giving birth.

-Pelvic floor re-education, who is it for?
+Pelvic floor rehabilitation – who is concerned?

 Pelvic floor training is for women suffering from urinary leaks and people wishing to prevent them.